 Scaling and Root Planing

 Gum disease can become painful and dangerous to your health, so if you are experiencing symptoms, please schedule an exam with our team at our office in Brattleboro, VT.
-The earliest stage of gum disease, gingivitis, is usually treated with a simple scaling and root planing treatment at our facility.
+The earliest stage of gum disease, gingivitis, is usually treated with a simple scaling and root planing treatment at our family dental practice.
 Please contact us to schedule an appointment or to get more information.